andrew/ultimate-awesome/README.md

 - [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - Data Analysis Free Resources | This repo collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
 This repository offers a comprehensive suite of free resources, courses, and an online playground to help you master data analysis techniques.
 From .
 - [free-embedded-systems-resources](https://github.com/getvmio/free-embedded-systems-resources) - Embedded Systems Free Resources | This repo collects 14 of free resources for Embedded Systems. 🔌 Bring hardware to life with our Embedded Systems Lab repository!
 Explore a curated collection of free resources and courses on embedded programming and system design.
 With an interactive online Playg.
 - [free-go-resources](https://github.com/getvmio/free-go-resources) - Go Free Resources | This repo collects 29 of free resources for Go. 🐹 Embrace simplicity and efficiency with our Go Playground repository!
 Discover a rich collection of free resources for learning and mastering Go programming.
 With its focus on simplicity and powerful concurrency support, this re.
-- [free-linux-resources](https://github.com/getvmio/free-linux-resources) - Linux Free Resources | This repo collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
-Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most popular .
 - [free-programming-resources](https://github.com/getvmio/free-programming-resources) - Programming Free Resources | This repo collects 232 of free resources for Programming. 🧰 Sharpen your programming skills across multiple languages with our Coder's Toolkit repository!
 Featuring a comprehensive collection of free programming resources, online courses, and a user-friendly playgroun.
 - [free-pytorch-resources](https://github.com/getvmio/free-pytorch-resources) - PyTorch Free Resources | This repo collects 16 of free resources for PyTorch. 🔥 Ignite your machine learning projects with our PyTorch Lab!
 This repository offers a wealth of free PyTorch resources and an interactive online Playground.
 Ideal for AI researchers, data scientists, and developers div.
 - [free-react-resources](https://github.com/getvmio/free-react-resources) - React Free Resources | This repo collects 27 of free resources for React. ⚛️ Build modern user interfaces with our React Workshop repository!
 Packed with a wealth of free React resources and an online playground, this is your go-to place for mastering this essential web development library.
 Ideal.